The battle of Mu’tah is a very important conflict in the history of Islam because it demonstrated the power of Muslims to the Romans.

 This battle was fought in September 629 CE near Mouta (a village East of the river Jordan).

 Therefore, this battle was against a very powerful opponent.
-The Muslims faith in Allah helped them to counter the problems with ease.
+The faith of Muslims in Allah helped them to counter the problems with ease.
 You should know some details about this conflict as your O Level Islamiat syllabus requires it.

-This battle started when Hazrat Muhammad (S.A.W) sent a letter to Shurahabeel bin Umro Ghassani (governor of Syria from the government of Rome) through Hazrat Haris bin Umair Azdi (R.A).
+This battle started when Hazrat Muhammad (peace be upon him) sent a letter to Shurahabeel bin Umro Ghassani (governor of Syria from the government of Rome) through Hazrat Haris bin Umair Azdi (R.A).

 Why did the Prophet (PBUH) send a letter?
 This is because at that time the power of Islam was growing rapidly.
 Therefore, the Prophet (PBUH) decided to sent letters to the governors and the emperors, inviting them to Islam.